Shantipur: Religious History

 The 500 year old Pateswari Mandir at Pateswari Street in Santipur is maintained by the Pramanik family trust worshipped at the night of Raas Purnima.
 More than 14 generations of Pramaniks - a close group of the Tili subcaste, stayed here before most of the family migrated to Calcutta.
 Notable names from this family include Sudhamoy Pramanick.
 The Prāmānik Bādi (house) is one of the oldest standing buildings in Santipur.

 Kali Puja is another festival that the people of this place pays a lot of dedication.
 Some of the Kali Murtis present here, worshiping them started 500–600 years ago.

+The Durga Puja of the Judge Pandit household of Shantipur is nearly four and a half centuries old.
+This Chattopadhyay family traces its lineage to Chaital Mahesh.
+At one time, they held zamindari estates in Yaduya village of Gaya.

+The thirteenth descendant of this family, Pitambar Chattopadhyay, was conferred the title of Tarkabagish during the British period.
+Owing to his profound scholarship in Hindu scriptures, he was honored with the title “Judge Pandit.”
+The family later settled in Shantipur.

+Shibani Bhattacharya Bandyopadhyay, the daughter-in-law from the maternal lineage of the Judge Pandit family, shares that the family’s daughter Nirmala Devi was married to Bholanath Bandyopadhyay—the poet of the elegiac work Ashru, a close friend of the renowned author Bibhutibhushan Bandyopadhyay.

+It was through Bholanath Bandyopadhyay that Bibhutibhushan Bandyopadhyay himself once visited the Durga Puja of this historic household.

 Here Jagadhatri worship is celebrated.
 Jagadhatri puja is celebrated in the Sutragarh area of Santipur.
 Sutragarh's Jagadhatri Puja is estimated to be more than 350 years old.
 All Jagadhatri Pratimas are still worshiped in the name of King Krishnachandra in this place.
 Various gods and goddesses (Kali, Santoshi Mata, Bharat Mata, Durga, Komolekamini, Annapurna, Narayan, Nataraj and others) were held in the center of Jagadhatri worship here.

 Jagadhatri Puja is held here for three days and after three days of worship, Pratima is Niranjan by performing a Luminous procession.